Homepage

 2. Problem Solving

-This is the ability to think about complex and abstract problems and finding practical and workable solutions.
-It is the human ability to look at a problem, evaluating all the possible outcomes, and deciding on the best possible solution.
+This is the ability to think about complex and abstract problems and find practical and workable solutions.
+It is the human ability to look at a problem, evaluate all the possible outcomes, and decide on the best possible solution.

 3. Design Mindset